 - status Indicates high level status of the API call.
 It can have values "0" or "-1".
 If the status is "0", it means that the encrypted data contained within the "Resp" element is valid.
-If it contains "-1", it means the data should not be decrypted and used. - ko This attribute contains either value "KUA" or "ASA" or "".
-If response is encrypted with KUA key, this will have value "KUA", otherwise, if it is encrypted with ASA key, this will have value "ASA".
+If it contains "-1", it means the data should not be decrypted and used. - ko This attribute contains either value "KUA", "ASA" or "" based on whose key was used to encrypt.
 If there were any errors (when "status" is "-1"), this attribute will have blank value. - ret, code, txn, ts, err These attributes are exactly same as what is inside the encrypted block.
 See "KycRes" element and its attribute descriptions below.
 These attributes are also made available at this element for ASA to have audit capability even when the actual response is encrypted with KUA key.